1. The information we collect

 Professor Geoffrey Broadbent has contributed widely to the architectural profession for many years and has written more than 150 papers.
 He has authored or co-authored eight books on various topics related to architecture and architectural design during his distinguished career.
 Prof Broadbent has been a member of the WIT Board of Directors for a number of years and, as such, involved in the strategic running of the Institute.

 Alexander Cheng is Dean of the School of Engineering at the University of Mississippi.
 He is also a Fellow of the Wessex Institute.
 He is a renowned expert on Boundary Element Methods and has written numerous books, well over 100 refereed journal papers and a similar number of papers for international conferences.
-He has recently been awarded the prestigious George Green Medal for his work on Boundary Element Research.
+He was awarded the prestigious George Green Medal for his work on Boundary Element Research.
 The Medal is co-sponsored by Elsevier.

 Jerry J Connor